graveja0/health-care-markets/README.md

     average (with weights defined by population share, or total admission share, etc.).

+It is critical to observe that both of these methods may suffer from endogeneity problems.
+That is, the choice of geographic location of (new) hospitals, the survival of existing hospitals, and the flow of patients to existing hospitals from the surrounding area, may depend on the relative quality of hospitals in the area market.
+A high-performing hospital, in other words, may draw in a high volume of patients from the local area–which could drive poorer-quality neighboring hospitals out of business.

+Both of these dynamics would result in HHI measures that indicate the high quality hospital is in a concentrated market.
+This could severely complicate efforts to, for example, examine the relationship between market concentration and patient outcomes.
+For this reason, some (e.g., Kessler and McClellan) have relied on predicted patient flows, rather than acutal patient flows, in the construction of HHI measures.
+This method isn’t fully absolved of endogeneity concerns, however, sine endogenous coding practices may still complicate efforts to construct unbiased predictions of patient flows.

-It is worth noting that the patient flow method generally lines up better with the underlying economic concept of what an HHI is trying to capture.
-A simple example will demonstrate this.
+With that said, it is worth noting that the patient flow method generally lines up better with the underlying economic concept of what an HHI is trying to capture.
+A simple example below will demonstrate this.

 ## A Simple Example